qferre/warshard/doc/rules.md

 - AE: all attacking units, including support, are eliminated.
 - S : nothing happens.

-Recall that defensible terrain, like town, trenches, forest, etc. gives x2 to combat power for the defender.
+Recall that defensible terrain, like town, trenches, forest, etc. gives x2 to combat power for the melee unit of the defender.

 ### Supply